RobertAlbus/chuck/Project/R2D56/readme.md

   - Noise directly subclasses UGen
   - various Oscs subclass Osc, which in turn subclasses UGen
   - calling `.freq(...)` on Noise should just transparently do nothing, but will currently crash the composition
+  - BIG IMPORTANT NOTE
+  - trying to step through this, there is more to figure out that I have brame right now
+  - just add bespoke noise mode to LFO!